-Nothing upsets God more than when the shepherds in charge of His flock turn people away from approaching God and receiving His wellspring of love, grace, and restoration.
-Yet this is exactly what was happening as young Samuel came on the scene.
+Nothing upsets God more than when the shepherds in charge of His flock turn people away from approaching God to receive His wellspring of love, grace, and restoration.
+Yet this is exactly what was happening as young Samuel came onto the scene.

 God was fed up with the situation of Eli’s sons and was going to use young Samuel to begin a new order.
 Samuel’s first prophecy was to inform Eli of this fact.

-Samuel was reluctant to pass the prophecy on to Eli, but Eli insisted, and accepted the word as from the Lord, who had already been sending Eli warnings.
+Samuel was reluctant to pass the prophecy on to Eli, but Eli insisted, then accepted the word as from the Lord, who had already been sending Eli warnings.

 This was a bad assumption.
 God is a Being with ultimate authority, not a symbol to be carried around.
-His love and mercy for us is overwhelming and without limit, but He sets the terms.
+His love and mercy for us is overwhelming and without limit, but He is holy and hates corruption.
 We receive tremendous grace from Him in our weaknesses and failures because He paid the price of our sin on the cross.
-But we should not take Him for granted or assume we can act any way we please and still get our way.
+But we should not take Him for granted and assume we can act any way we please towards others.

-Both of Eli’s sons were killed in the battle, a judgement for their abuse of their holy responsibilities.
-The Philistines also took possession of the precious Ark, the box containing the representation of the covenant between God and man, the Ten Commandments.
+Both of Eli’s sons were killed in the battle, a judgment for their abuse of their holy responsibilities.
+The Philistines also took possession of the precious Ark of the Covenant, the box containing the covenant between God and man, the tablets of the Ten Commandments.
 When Eli heard that the Ark had been taken, he, too, fell over and died.

-Through this tragedy, God cleared the decks of a sinful and shameful priesthood, and installed His new priest and prophet, Samuel.
+Through this tragedy, God cleared the decks of a sinful and shameful priesthood, and installed His new priest and prophet, the young Samuel.

 Many years later, Jesus would comment on the severity of turning God’s people, especially young people, away from Him:

-Jesus also cleansed the temple in Jerusalem of its moneychangers, those who were profiting off of believers who came to the temple to worship God but did not have the right local currency or type of sacrifice.
+Jesus also cleansed the temple in Jerusalem of its moneychangers, those who were profiteering off believers who came to the temple to worship God but did not have the proper local currency or sacrifice offering.

-We who have been shown much mercy have a responsibility to share God’s mercy with all who seek Him, and to help them succeed in their faith journey.
+We who have been shown much mercy have a responsibility to share the same with all who seek Him, and help them to succeed in their faith journey.
 All who do this in His name are priests of God’s new order.

-None of us are strangers to sin and shame.
+Father God, none of us are strangers to sin and shame.
 Our lives have been full of both.
-Yet, as we turn to Christ, He who bore all of our sin on the cross is quick to forgive us.
-This was true yesterday, is true today and will be true tomorrow, as well.
+We turn to Christ, the One who bore all of our sin on the cross and is so quick to forgive us.
+This was true yesterday, today and will be true tomorrow, as well.
 We turn to Him each day to be cleansed of our sins and to seek His strength and healing to do better as we seek to walk with Jesus and to be a blessing to others.
 We ask this in Jesus’ name, Amen.